Lemonade is a refreshing drink for those hot summer days. Get a few lemons and use this ratio for perfect homemade lemonade every time!Jump to Recipe

 When life gives you lemons, make lemonade, right?
 Well, that’s exactly what we did!
 I had a few recipes one week that needed lemon zest, but not the juice or slices of lemon which left us with quite a few leftover lemons.

-So, Justin had the idea of making some homemade lemonade.
-It’s been a very long time since I made lemonade from scratch, but I remember doing a lemonade stand a few times with my cousins when we were younger.
-As an adult, I realize we probably spent more of our mom’s money than we made, but it was fun.
+Justin had the idea of making some homemade lemonade.
+It’s been a very long time since I made lemonade from scratch.
+But I remember doing a lemonade stand a few times with my cousins when we were younger.
+As an adult, I realize we probably spent more of our mom’s money than we made, though it was fun.

 Step by Step

-Wash the lemons and use a juicer to get the juice from each of the lemons.
+Wash the lemons.
+Use a juicer to get the juice from each of the lemons.
 I find that rolling the lemons on the counter before cutting in half helps make them easier to juice.

 Pour the lemon juice in a large pitcher along with the sugar and water.